Level3-REST/site/doc/patterns/tree.md

 Profile: <https://level3.rest/patterns/tree#node-resource>
 ```

 A Node resource has no required profile.
-If the node's profile supports the `DELETE` operation, a client can remove the node from the tree by deleting the node.
+If the node’s profile supports the `DELETE` operation, a client can remove the node from the tree by deleting the node.
 This operation deletes all `child` nodes and their children as well.

 ### top